Hermit-commits-code/recipe-cost-calculator/README.md

 See [ROADMAP.md](./ROADMAP.md) for the full, multi-phase roadmap and current progress.

 ### Immediate Priorities

 - ~~Polish mobile UX & responsive layout~~ (done)
 - ~~Add recipe import/export (JSON)~~ (done)
 - ~~Build a basic analytics dashboard~~ (done)
 - ~~Add recipe organization (categories/tags)~~ (done)
-- Complete full PWA support
+- ~~Complete full PWA support~~ (done)

 Premium and advanced features will follow after these core improvements.

+---

+## PWA Support

+The app is now a full PWA: installable, with offline support and a manifest.
+Add it to your home screen for a native-like experience.

 ---